Winnicott’s Worlds: A History of Psychoanalysis and Childhood in Britain, c.1920 – 1975

 My research explores the development of child psychoanalysis in mid-Twentieth century Britain through the work of psychoanalyst and paediatrician D.W.
 Winnicott (1896-1971).
-I am particularly interested in establishing the relative significance of Winnicott’s time at Paddington Green Children’s Hospital compared to his private practice; understanding the psychiatric landscape of post-war London; accounting for the status of psychoanalysis as a contested discipline within science, medicine, psychiatry, and paediatrics; and tracing the fortunes of psychoanalytically-informed ideas and practices in medicine and social work during the establishment of the NHS and modern British welfare state.
+I am particularly interested in exploring the interrelations between Winnicott’s work in children’s hospitals and in psychoanalytic practice; understanding the practical limits of child psychoanalysis in post-war London; accounting for the status of psychoanalysis as a contested discipline within science, medicine, psychiatry, and paediatrics; and tracing the fortunes of psychoanalytically-informed ideas and practices in medicine and social work during the establishment of the NHS and modern British welfare state.

 Psychoanalysis, Psychology, Psychiatry, Madness, Anti-Psychiatry, Childhood, Paediatrics, Hospitals, NHS, Child and Adolescent Mental Health, Health Policy and Governance, Childhood, Family, Gender, Sexuality, Reproduction, Sociology, Social Theory, Political Theory, Philosophy of Science, Sociology of Scientific Knowledge, Science and Technology Studies, Philosophy of Play, Political Philosophy, Modernity, Twentieth-Century Britain.